Optimal (degree+1)-Coloring in Congested Clique

-In each iteration, we move each node down to a child bucket $h^*$ of its current bucket $h(v)$, in such a way that we maintain this colorability property (having more colors in the palette than the degree).
 This will imply that, when we find graphs $G_x^+$ in the next iteration, those are also valid \DILC instances.
 We will show that after $O(1)$ iterations, each node has only $1$ palette color in its bucket (and therefore zero higher-degree neighbors in descendant buckets, since $d_{h^*}^+(v)<p_{h^*}(v)$).
 At this point, nodes can safely color themselves the single palette color in their bucket (see Line 12 of \Cref{alg:bucketcolor}).
-To decide on child buckets for the nodes in any iteration, it is essential that each $G^+_x$ will always fit onto a single network node (which is in fact the case).
+To decide on child buckets for nodes, it is essential that each $G^+_x$ will always fit onto a single network node (which is in fact the case).

 To prove the correctness of \textsc{BucketColor} formally, we give \Cref{lem:bad,lem:bucket_color_20_iterations}, which jointly imply \Cref{lem:evencolor}.

 \begin{lemma} All network nodes can simultaneously deterministically choose a hash function (in line 1 of \textsc{BucketColor}) such that the size of $G_{bad}$ is $O(n)$. \end{lemma}